anthosaxe/The_dream/README.md

 # The dream

-this repo contains a php page that allow you to change a money by an other.
+this repo contains a php page that allow you to change a money to an other via api data.